brytey2k/stock-tracker/README.md

 - Run `./setup.sh`
 - Wait for a few seconds before you run `./vendor/bin/sail artisan queue:work`.
 RabbitMQ may take a while to start up.
 - A Postman collection has been provided for testing the API endpoints.
 File is in the root of the project `Stock Traker API.postman_collection.json`
+- Subsequent starts of application must use this command `./vendor/bin/sail up -d` and also `./vendor/bin/sail artisan queue:work` (this second command should be a few seconds after running the `up` command)

 ### Tasks completed
 - User creation and authentication (using JWT)